logo

 ⏳ Lifespan: 10–15 years

 The inverter is one of the hardest-working components in your system.
 It's converting DC power to AC constantly, every time you switch on a light or run an appliance.
 Despite this, a quality pure sine wave inverter is designed to handle this workload for 10–15 years under normal operating conditions.
+Compare reliable units with the Inverter Finder.

 The biggest threats to inverter lifespan are: